crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 race and invalid pointer dereference.

-### Presence of Data Races
+### Absence of Data Races

+Every shared objects are atomically accessed so that there are no data races that invokes undefined behavior.

-In the C/C++11 standards, if two threads race on a non-atomic object, i.e. they concurrently access it and at least one of them writes to it, then the program's behavior is undefined.
-Unfortunately, in fact, `fn push(): 'L109` and `fn steal(): 'L409` may race on the contents of the `buffer`.
+In particular, the contents of the buffer is atomically accessed (`'L109`, `'L211`, `'L409`).
+This is necessary because `fn push(): 'L109` and `fn steal(): 'L409` may concurrently access the contents of the `buffer`, while the former is writing to it.
 For example, the scheduler may stop a `steal()` invocation right after `'L402` so that `t` read in `'L401` may be arbitrarily stale.
 Now, suppose that in a concurrent `push()` invocation, `b` equals to `t + buffer.get_capacity()` and it is overwriting a value to `buffer`'s `(b % buffer.get_capacity())`-th element.
-At the same time, the `steal()` invocation may wake up and read `buffer`'s `(t % buffer.get_capacity())`-th element, incurring a data race with the `push()`.
+At the same time, the `steal()` invocation may wake up and read `buffer`'s `(t % buffer.get_capacity())`-th element.

-In order to avoid this data race, we may use an atomic buffer.
-However, the deque's item may be arbitrarily large, and [atomic accesses to large objects are most likely blocking][cppatomic], which is highly undesirable.
-Thus there is a genuine data race in Chase-Lev deque w.r.t. the C11 standards.
+We assume the accesses to the contents of the buffer are non-blocking.
+It is worth noting that the deque's item may be arbitrarily large, and [atomic accesses to large objects are probably blocking][cppatomic] in the C/C++11 standard library.
+But this really can be non-blocking, e.g. by interpreting a relaxed store to a large object as concurrent relaxed stores to each word of the object.

-We make a rather bold claim: **data races are NOT undefined behavior**, but a racing reader may read an unspecified value (or the `poison` value in the LLVM lingo), and two racing writers may write each word of values in any order.
-This is the specification on racy accesses of promising semantics, except that the semantics currently doesn't specify the behavior of multi-word accesses.

 ### Absence of Invalid Pointer Dereference